Prahaar (missile): Pranash

 Due to limited 150 km (93 mi) range of Prahaar, the Indian Army wanted a new tactical ballistic missile with range of 200 km.
 The configuration of the new missile called Pranash has been frozen by DRDO with the developmental trials beginning from 2021.
 It will carry a conventional warhead, powered by single-stage solid propellant which will be offered for user trials within two years.
 India is looking for exporting this missile to friendly nations as it will come outside the purview of Missile Technology Control Regime (MTCR) which restricts export of delivery vehicle above 300 km range.

+Derivatives

+The short-range conventionally armed Pralay missile was designed using several technologies that were initially developed form the Prahaar tactical ballistic missile.